Scientists Find Oldest Known Mammal In Brazil And Name It After Ziggy Stardust, In Honor Of David Bowie

 This incredible discovery was only announced this year, on May 30, when the team published a study on their breakthrough, telling the world that they had chosen to name the newfound species Brasilestes stardusti, in honor of the late David Bowie.

-As Science Daily explains, the oldest known mammal species in Brazil gets its name from Ziggy Stardust (pictured above), the artist’s iconic alter ago created for the 1972 album The Rise and Fall of Ziggy Stardust and the Spiders from Mars.
+As Science Daily explains, the oldest known mammal species in Brazil gets its name from Ziggy Stardust (pictured above), the artist’s iconic alter ego created for the 1972 album The Rise and Fall of Ziggy Stardust and the Spiders from Mars.

 According to the media outlet, Bowie’s death on January 10, 2016, came a month after the precious fossil was found.
 The research team that made the discovery wanted to celebrate the artist’s work in a way that would forever be recorded in the annals of science — and that’s exactly what they achieved, notes Silicon Republic, which points out that Bowie’s name will live on not only through his artistic legacy, but also as Brazil’s oldest known mammal.